Create Custom Taxonomies in WordPress

 }

-And that is it, you just registered a custom taxonomy in WordPress for a custom post type.
-Now all we need to do is include custom_taxonomies.php in functions.php.
+And that is it, we just registered a custom taxonomy in WordPress for a custom post type.
+Now all we need to do is include custom_taxonomies.php in functions.php file.

 <?php include('custom_taxonomies.php');?>